Bentley912/SA_Course_Notes/S3_Notes.md

 * Gateway Virtual Tape Library
     * USed for backup and uses popular back up apps like NetBackup, BackupExec, Veeam etc

+### Snowball

+* Snowball

+* Snowball Edge - storage and compute capabiliteis

+* Snowmobile -- 100 Petabytes of strage.45 foot container

+### s3 Trandfger Acceleration

+* Can Speed up transfers to s3.
+Cost extra

+### You can s3 to hosts static websites